iRICsolvers/GELATO_Rewrite_Documents/source/05_Update.rst

    For example, for water depth, it could only be read if the solver output the name as :guilabel:`Depth(m)`, :guilabel:`Depth[m]`, :guilabel:`Depth`, or :guilabel:`depth(m)`.

 | Therefore, in GELATO ver2.x, the specification has been changed to allow the user to select the target by checking what names of calculation result are in the CGNS file of the loaded calculation result.
-| As a result, although it no longer automatically reads as before, it is possible to read any CGNS file that outputs flow velocity, water depth, or bed elevation, regardless of which solver was used to calculate it.
+| As a result, although it no longer automatically reads as before, it is possible to read any CGNS file that outputs flow velocity, depth, and bed elevation, regardless of which solver was used to calculate it.

 .. figure:: images/05/select_result_new.png
    :width: 600pt